Pregnancy Due Date Calculator

 About the Pregnancy Due Date Calculator

 The estimated due date (EDD) is calculated using Naegele's rule: add 280 days (40 weeks) to the first day of the last menstrual period (LMP).
-This rule has been standard obstetric practice since the 19th century.
-About 5% of babies are born on their exact due date; normal delivery range is 37-42 weeks.
-This calculator also supports IVF transfers and conception-date-based estimates, and displays the full milestone timeline so expectant parents know exactly when to schedule each prenatal visit.
+This rule has been standard obstetric practice since the 19th century and assumes a 28-day cycle with ovulation on day 14.
+Women with longer or shorter cycles need the due date adjusted accordingly - a 32-day cycle pushes the due date 4 days later, a 24-day cycle brings it 4 days earlier.
+Only about 4-5% of babies are born on their exact due date; normal delivery range is 37-42 weeks.
+This calculator also supports IVF transfers and conception-date-based estimates.

 Naegele's Rule for EDD